 Prosecutors say the teen lived in Utah at the time of Kasprzak's death.
 Search warrants state she told people she was pregnant and wrote in a journal that her boyfriend didn't seem to want the baby, though her family later told investigators she wasn't pregnant.

-The suspect told police it came from a nosebleed and had asked a friend to lie to back up his story, the documents state.
+Charging documents say investigators found the girl's blood on the suspect's shoes.
+He told police she'd had a nosebleed and had asked a friend to lie to back up his story, the documents state.